richardcevans/Linux-Quiz/README.md

 # Linux Quiz

 A browser-based multiple choice quiz for ITSC 1301 and ITSC 2325 students learning Linux fundamentals.

+## Getting started

+1. Click the green **Code** button on this page, then click **Download ZIP**
+2. Unzip the downloaded file
-No server required — open `linux-quiz.html` directly in any browser.
+3. Open `linux-quiz.html` in any web browser (Chrome, Firefox, Edge)

+That's it — no installation required.

 ## How to use

-Open `linux-quiz.html` in a browser.
-Answer 10 questions per set, review your results, then start the next set.
+Answer 10 questions per set, then review your results and start the next set.
 Use the category buttons to focus on a specific topic.
+Use the **Light / Navy / Dark** buttons in the top right to switch themes.

 ## Question bank